Genetically modified bean

 A genetically modified bean (GM bean) is a bean that has undergone changes in its genetic material through genetic engineering techniques, providing desirable traits such as resistance to pests and diseases or improved nutritional and digestive quality.

-The world’s first commercialized genetically modified bean, registered as BRS FC401 RMD, was developed entirely by Brazilian public research institutions, Embrapa, and was approved for cultivation in 2011, with commercialization beginning in 2015.
+The world's first commercialized genetically modified bean, registered as BRS FC401 RMD, was developed entirely by Brazilian public research institutions, Embrapa, and was approved for cultivation in 2011, with commercialization beginning in 2015.
 It is a Pinto bean variety resistant to the bean golden mosaic virus (BGMV).
-Genetically modified cowpeas has been developed to express the cry protein from Bacillus thuringiensis, which is toxic to lepidopteran species, particularly to the pod borer (Maruca vitrata), a pest that can cause yield losses of up to 80%.
+Genetically modified cowpeas have been developed to express the cry protein from Bacillus thuringiensis, which is toxic to lepidopteran species, particularly to the pod borer (Maruca vitrata), a pest that can cause yield losses of up to 80%.
 These technologies have benefited farmers by providing greater profitability, higher yields, and reduced pesticide use.